 Can alcohol help with sleep?
 Should I give up caffeine altogether?

 Caffeine and alcohol can be bad for sleep.
 It is important to only have caffeine and alcohol in moderation.
 This will result in better sleep quality.
-Caffeine should be avoided for at least 2 hours before going to bed.
+Caffeine should be avoided for at least 3 to 7 hours before going to bed.
 Using alcohol to relax and de-stress before going to bed will not help your sleep.
 It may help to get you off to sleep, but will interrupt your sleep during the night.
 Too much caffeine will make you too alert to sleep well.

 Can medication help make me worry less about sleep?